Gavin1937/WebImageAPI/doc/WebImageAPI.md

 #### **FetchItemInfoDetail(WebImageAPI, item_info:WebItemInfo) -> WebItemInfo:**

-* An abstraction function for all Agents, you can pass in any child `WebItemInfo` into this function and let it to handle agents for you.
+* An abstraction function for all Agents, you can pass in any `WebItemInfo` into this function and let it to handle agents for you.
 * Fetch & Fill-In `detail` member for supplied WebItemInfo.
 * Paremters
   * **item_info**:   WebItemInfo to fetch